georgi-kr/express-server/README.md

 # express-server
-Express server with typescript and tests
+Express server with typescript, sequalize and tests